ballercat/jest-plugin-must-assert/README.md

 A plugin extending the default Jest behavior to fail any tests which do not perform a runtime assertion.

+## WARNING

+The plugin is in a working state, but is under construction :construction:

 ## Install

 `npm i -D jest-plugin-must-assert`